-- May affect your skin’s balance
+- May affect your skin barrier

 - Excessive dryness or oiliness